mandazi/haramain/README.md

 [![Gitter](https://badges.gitter.im/JoinChat.svg)](https://gitter.im/linnovate/mean?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+# Haramain
-# Haramain app is an easy way to listen to the audio files posted on the Haramain blog.
+This app is an easy way to listen to the audio files posted on the Haramain blog.
+It uses the MEAN.io stack.

 ## Credits